haavardb/ideas/README.md

 #### 4. SocialList
 _Create and share your lists of things, like Instagram with lists_

+#### 5. SlackToBoard
+_A given emoticon-reaction to a post in a Slack channel makes it appear in a leaderboard._
+- Usecase could be an idea/brainstorming-channel where the posts marked with a given emoticon is presented, sorted by number of reactions maybe?
+Or last posts?

 ## Talks

 #### 1. "Demystifying graphs"